achariam/achariam.github.com/red-dot.md

   </figcaption>
 </figure>

 It would be remiss to talk about the design history at Apple and not talk about Dieter Rams.
-His work, in line with his [princples](https://www.vitsoe.com/us/about/good-design), showcases color sparingly to draw attention to key features.
+His work, inline with his [princples](https://www.vitsoe.com/us/about/good-design), showcases color sparingly to draw attention to key features.

 <figure class="inline">
   <img src="/assets/img/red-dot/braun.jpg" alt="Dieter Rams Braun Calculator"/>